 Emotional jobs:

-Cognitive overload from manually checking thousands of values
+😵💫 Cognitive overload from manually checking thousands of values

-Nervousness about approving pay they don't fully understand
+😬 Nervousness about approving pay they don't fully understand

-Uncertainty about root causes of unusual values
+😖 Uncertainty about the root causes of unusual values

-Fear of missing something subtle that affects employee pay
+😰 Fear of missing something subtle that affects employee pay

-Frustration when the system can detect an anomaly but can't explain it
+😤 Frustration when the system can detect an anomaly but can't explain it

-Stress when anomalies are caught late and require last-minute fixes
+😓 Stress when anomalies are caught late and require last-minute fixes

-Step 5: Built an interactive JTBD website (using Cursor + GitHub)
+Step 5: Built an Interactive JTBD Website (using Cursor + GitHub)

 The challenge:

-My solution:
+The solution:

-Now anyone can:
+Now, anyone across Datapay can:

 • Search by job step, pain point, or opportunity score.